 We enter into operating and finance leases for, among other things, satellites, office space, warehouses and distribution centers, vehicles, and other equipment.
-Our leases have remaining lease terms from one to 11 years, some of which include renewal options, and some of which include options to terminate the leases within one year.
+Our leases have remaining lease terms from one to ten years, some of which include renewal options, and some of which include options to terminate the leases within one year.

 During the fourth quarter of 2021, our QuetzSat 1 operating lease expired.
-As of March 31, 2022, our Anik F3 and Nimiq 5 satellites were accounted for as financing leases.
-However, during April 2022, we extended the Anik F3 lease and as a result, Anik F3 will subsequently be accounted for as an operating lease.
+Through the first quarter of 2022, our Anik F3 and Nimiq 5 satellites were accounted for as finance leases.
+However, during April 2022, we extended the Anik F3 lease and as a result, it is currently accounted for as an operating lease.
 Substantially all of our remaining leases are accounted for as operating leases, including the remainder of our satellite fleet.